 Through its standing committees, the Student Advisory Council formulates recommendations which are presented by the Council leadership to the U. T. System Board of Regents annually at its May meeting.
 In addition, the Student Advisory Council is often asked to recommend student representatives to various System-wide task forces or working groups.
 The Council may also be asked to provide comments on proposed System-wide rule or policy changes which impact students.

 The Academic Affairs principal liaison to the Student Advisory Council is Dr. Wanda Mercer.
-Research and policy support is also provided by Meredith Goode and administrative support is provided by Chris Lyons.
+Administrative support is provided by Chris Lyons.
 Pat Francis, Associate Vice Chancellor for Health Affairs, serves as a liaison to the Council from the Office of Health Affairs.